mxriverlynn/backbone.picky/readme.md

 ##### [View The Annotated Source Code](http://derickbailey.github.com/backbone.picky/docs/backbone.picky.html)

+## Method Name Overrides

+#### IMPORTANT NOTE ABOUT METHOD NAME "select"

+The Picky collections override the metho `select` on collections.
+At this point, I can't think of a better name for specifying a model has been selected.
+Once I find a better name, the API will change.
+But for now, you will not be able to use the standard `select` method on any collection that has a Picky collection mixin.

 ## Model and Collection Interactions

 If you implement a `Selectable` model, the methods on the models and the